Dang1994/sg-health/ReadMe.md

 ✅ **Telemedicine & awareness programs**
 ✅ **AI-powered healthcare guidance in regional languages**

----
 ### **Methodology**

-Our proposed system, **SALU**, is designed to empower rural patients and families by providing a comprehensive health assistance platform.
+The **SALU** system is designed to empower rural patients and families by providing a comprehensive health assistance platform.
 The system is structured across three key layers:

 1. **User Interface Layer**: Built using **React Native Expo**, this layer provides a cross-platform interface for patients, doctors, and government employees.
 Users can input symptoms, access diagnostic suggestions, and interact with the AI-powered assistant.